BroadbandForum/obudpst/README.md

 - OWD : The one-way delay of the datagram if the sender's and receiver's clocks are sufficiently synchronized, else it merely reflects the difference in the clocks (and could be negative).
 This value is in milliseconds.
-- IntfMbps : The interface Mbps when the `-E intf` option is used on the client.
+- IntfMbps : The client interface Mbps when the `-E intf` option is used.
 - RTTTxTime : The transmit timestamp used for RTT (Round-Trip Time) measurements and carried from the load receiver to the load sender in the periodic status feedback messages.